dplumptre/checkout-kata/README.md

 ## Checkout Kata

+I did not persist data so I used arrays, I decided to use just php not laravel

 ### Instruction
 - After pulling the repo
 - Do composer autoload : load in the vendor and other files